revk/ESP32-Faikin/Manuals/Advanced.md

 3. Tracking (`temptrack` on) uses what the air con sees as the current temperature, allowing you to constantly nudge the aircon towards the target you want

 There is also a setting hold off adjustments (e.g. when tracking) for a time period (`tempnoflap`).

+### Staying in range

+The auto mode has a target range, a *min* and *max*.
+On the web page this is set by a target and tolerancem, so if you set 21℃ with ±1℃ that is a range of 20℃ to 22℃.
+This is the comfort zone, the range in which you would like the temperature to stay.

+To achieve this the Faikin looks at the temperature and sets the heating/cooling *on* or *off* as explained above.
+When heating, it is basically looking to keep the temperature just above *min*, and for cooling just below *max*.
+Note, it it not *aiming* for the middle, just to be within the range.

+When looking at the current temperature it looks ahead, as the aircon has some inertia, it samples every `tpredicts` seconds and looks ahead `tpredictt` periods.
+This allows it to act before the temperature goes too far one way or the other.

+I simplest terms, if heating, if the termerature will be above *min* it turns off, and if it will be below *min* it turns on.
+However, that would simply mean a termperarture hovering around *min*.
+To aim for somerwhere between *min* and *max* it actually adjusts its target, increasing *min* by `pushtemp` (default 0.1℃) so it hovers a bit above *min*.
+For cooling this works the other way around and relates to *max*.

+The temperature band is also used to work out if we need to reverse heating/cooling.
+This is where *max* comes in for heating (*min* for cooling).
+If we are heating but spending all the time over *max* we switch to cooling.
+If we are always within *min* to *max* it will turn off.
+Bear in mind this is based on predicted temperature, so we may be within *min* to *max* because the heatign is turned on/off to keep us there, and that does not turn off as the predicted temp will have gone out of range.
+There is an adjustment to the switching temperature, e.g. in heating *max* is adjusted by `switchtemp`.

+### Thermostat mode

+You can set the `thermostat` - this changes the target we use.
+When not in this mode, heatign aims for *min* and cooling aims for *max*.
+In thermostat mode heating aims for *max* until it gets there, and then lets things cool to *min* before turning back on again, adding hysteresis.

+Thermostat mode also disables the `pushtemp`/`switchtemp` adjustment, and makes the default set point reference `min` or `max` depending on the current heating mode and hysteresis.

 ## Settings